SWEET (Student Wellness Education and Empowerment Team)

-- Hold 2 consecutive office hours each week in the Center for Wellness & Disability Services for program planning
+- Hold 2 consecutive office hours each week in the Center for Wellness for program planning

-- Meet biweekly 30 minute, 1:1 meetings with the Coordinator of Wellness Education
+- Meet biweekly 30 minute, 1:1 meetings with the Coordinator of Health Promotion and Education

 - Available evening/weekend hours as needed (based on the programming calendar)

-- Support and assist, when necessary, with the programs put on by Wellness Education
+- Support and assist, when necessary, with the programs put on by Health Promotion and Education

 - Attend intensive training one weekend in September 2017 (dates/time determined based on the availability of the collective group)